sytone/sytone-scoop-bucket/README.md

 How do I install these manifests?
 ---------------------------------

-To add this bucket, run `scoop bucket add sytone-scoop-bucket https://github.com/sytone/sytone-scoop-bucket`.
+To add this bucket, run `scoop bucket add sytone https://github.com/sytone/sytone-scoop-bucket`.
 To install, do `scoop install <manifest>`.

 How do I contribute new manifests?
 ----------------------------------